Mark Nicholls MBACP (Registered)

-I am a person-centred counsellor and a registered member of the British Association of Counsellors and Psychotherapists (BACP).
+I am a person-centred counsellor and a registered member of the British Association of Counselling and Psychotherapy (BACP).

 As a person centred counsellor, I am caring, accepting and empathic.
 Adhering to strict ethical guidelines, I will provide a safe and confidential space for you to explore your issues, understand your feelings, develop acceptance and find peace.

 Like many therapists, I came to work as a counsellor because of my own positive experience.
 I was amazed at how it helped me work through my issues and find the solutions I needed to transform my life.

 Sometimes we can pinpoint the cause of our distress, such as a bereavement for instance.
 Often though it can be something far more intangible.
 There is just this sense that things are not right and no matter what you do you just can't seem to be happy.

 Counselling gives us the opportunity to discover the source of our unhappiness, to resolve our issues and ultimately find the peace of mind we seek.

 As well as private practice, I also currently work as a volunteer counsellor at the Macmillan Wellbeing Centre based at Trafford General Hospital.
 The Centre provides therapeutic support primarily for those bereaved by cancer and for those with a cancer diagnosis.

 I have helped clients with a wide range of issues and have extensive experience of bereavement, depression, anxiety and helping adults dealing with childhood trauma.

 Many people I have worked with have spoken of their surprise at having being able to talk so openly with me about their issues and the pain that they are feeling.
 I always consider it a honour to be invited into a person's inner world as they try to identify and resolve those matters that are causing such distress.